 Dog Biting 101

-5 Things Not to Do When Teaching Your Puppy Not to Bite
+5 Things to Avoid When Teaching Your Puppy Not to Bite

 - Don’t run around or create fast movement